Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 Though it was once more commonplace, 12k gold jewelry isn’t very commonly produced in most countries today.
 Other karatages with similar purities (10k, 14k) have become more popular and well-recognized, leaving little room in the market for 12k.

 Though it’s hard to find, 12k gold is also hard to damage thanks to its high durability.
 This makes it a great option for plain jewelry such as stud earrings and simple rings.
-It’s also sometimes used as gold plating over fashion jewelry made from base metals.

 10 Karat Gold